 The traditional Indian music instruments are mostly big in size but there are some small size instruments.
 These instruments are easy to play and fun to have.

 The small and easy to carry traditional music instruments are flute, gong, bongos, tambourine, maraca, ektara, banjo, and mandolin.

 These instruments are beautifully handmade and apart from giving good music, they work as a piece of art for decoration.

-The most sought-after embodied fabrics and garments are Chikankari (From Lucknow), Phulkari (From Punjab), Patchwork (From Rajasthan), Kantha (From West Bengal or Orissa), Zardozi (It’s a golden or silver embossed embroidery), Kashidakari (From Kashmir), Mirrorwork (Gujarat or Rajasthan) and Kuchi embroidery (From Kutch region of Gujarat).
+The most sought-after embodied fabrics and garments are Chikankari (From Lucknow), Phulkari (From Amritsar Punjab), Patchwork (From Rajasthan), Kantha (From West Bengal or Orissa), Zardozi (It’s a golden or silver embossed embroidery), Kashidakari (From Kashmir), Mirrorwork (Gujarat or Rajasthan) and Kuchi embroidery (From Kutch region of Gujarat).

 If you travel to a Buddhist place in India then buy a singing bowl.
 It’s a unique bowl with a wooden striker.
-There is a metal rim at the edge and when striker rubbed on it a very musical sound come.
+There is a metal rim at the edge and when striker rubbed on it a very musical sound comes.
 These are used for meditation, music therapy, and by yoga practitioners.

 The sound/music emerge from these bowls is very relaxing and soothing.

 These bowls come in different sizes and designs.

 Best places to buy these are in Mclodeganj, Ladakh but these are also available in other tourist places.
 Always use the bowl and check if it is making a proper sound.